 In the meantime, UN-backed peace talks got underway between the Afghan government and Taliban.
 Tens of thousands of people had been killed in the war, mostly militants and ordinary civilians.
 In addition, more than 4,000 ISAF soldiers and civilian contractors as well as over 10,000 Afghan National Security Forces had died.
 Support among the U.S. public for continued operations in the region had declined substantially.*

-Although combat operations were intended to end by 31st December 2014, a small number of training personnel, Special Operations and military assets would remain for several more years, to support Afghanistan's army and police forces, ensuring the country did not fall back into chaos.* Furthermore, $16 billion in development aid – closely monitored to avoid corruption or mismanagement – would assist the nation in rebuilding itself.*
+Although combat operations were intended to end by 31st December 2014, several thousand training personnel, Special Operations and military assets would remain until 2024, to support Afghanistan's army and police forces, ensuring the country did not fall back into chaos.* Furthermore, $16bn in development aid – closely monitored to avoid corruption or mismanagement – would assist the nation in rebuilding itself.*

 1 "By the year 2060, if we have not had an earthquake, we will have exceeded 85 percent of all the known intervals of earthquake recurrence in 10,000 years." – Jay Patton